pieclouddb/pieclouddb-tutorial-doc/README.md

 * Cloud-Native Storage-Computing Separation Architecture

-  * PieCloudDB leverages a “metadata-computation-data separation” architecture for separate management of cloud storage and computing resources.
+  * PieCloudDB leverages a "metadata-computation-data separation" architecture for separate management of cloud storage and computing resources.
 Cloud computing resources can be elastically allocated based on computing tasks, with costs calculated based on usages time and scale.

-* New Query Optimizer “Dutch”
+* New Query Optimizer "Dutch"

   * PieCloudDB intelligently generates statistical information more and efficiently, which supports the “Dutch” query optimizer to optimize query plans.
 It offers advanced features such as aggregation pushdown, pre-computation, and block skipping to meet complex analytical query demands.